rockabox/Auxilium.js/README.md

 # clone
-  Clones an object, returning a new instance of the object passed.
+  Clones an object or array.

 **Params**